StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/non_high_availability_setup.md

 ---
-description: Rancher Observability Self-hosted
+description: SUSE Observability Self-hosted
 ---

 # Non-high availability setup

 ## Overview

-The recommended Kubernetes/OpenShift deployment of Rancher Observability is a production ready setup with many services running redundantly.
-If required, it's also possible to run Rancher Observability in a non-redundant setup, where each service has only a single replica.
+The recommended Kubernetes/OpenShift deployment of SUSE Observability is a production ready setup with many services running redundantly.
+If required, it's also possible to run SUSE Observability in a non-redundant setup, where each service has only a single replica.

 {% hint style="info" %}
 The non-high availability setup is only suitable for situations that don't require high availability.